stomp/stomp-spec/src/stomp-specification-1.1.md

 body.
 The body is then followed by the null byte (0x00).
 The examples in document will use `^@`, control-@ in ASCII, to represent the null byte.
 The null byte can be optionally be followed by multiple newlines.
-For more details, on how to parse Stomp frames, see the [Augmented BNF](#augmented_bnf) section of this document.
+For more details, on how to parse STOMP frames, see the [Augmented BNF](#augmented_bnf) section of this document.

-Stomp 1.0 specification included many example frames with padding in the headers and many servers and clients were implemented to trim or pad header values.
+STOMP 1.0 specification included many example frames with padding in the headers and many servers and clients were implemented to trim or pad header values.
 This causes problems if applications want to send headers that should not get trimmed.
-In Stomp 1.1, clients and servers MUST never trim or pad or headers with spaces.
+In STOMP 1.1, clients and servers MUST never trim or pad or headers with spaces.

 ### Repeated Header Entries